freeCodeCamp/testable-projects-fcc/CONTRIBUTING.md

 yarn test
 ```

-If everything is set up correctly, you should see the following happen
-automatically:
-1. Chrome browser starts.
-1. The URL for one of the sample CodePen projects loads.
-1. Layout is changed for better viewing.
-1. External javascript settings are changed to use your local copy of bundle.js.
-1. The CodePen is re-run to get the new bundle.js.
-1. The "Run Tests" button is clicked and the script waits for test to complete.
-1. The "Tests" button is clicked to see the test output.
-1. A screenshot of the results is saved.
-1. Move on to the next CodePen by returning to step 1.

 You will find screenshots of all the test results in the `test/screenshots`
 directory (or the directory you configured in your `test/setup.js` file).

 #### Testing tips

-**Turn your volume down**

-Some of the tests make noise, so if you are in an environment where that is not
-desirable, or you just don't want to scare yourself, you might want to turn your
-volume low or off.

 **Running just one test**